Microchip-MPLAB-Harmony/core_apps_sam_a5d2/apps/fs/sdmmc_fat/readme.md

 #### Setting up the SD Card

-- Download harmony MPU bootstrap loader from this [location](firmware/at91bootstrap_sam_a5d2_xult.X/binaries/boot.bin)
-- Copy the downloaded boot loader binary( boot.bin) onto the SD card
 - Create a new JPEG file in the SD Card with name FILE_TOO_LONG_NAME_EXAMPLE_123.JPG

 #### Setting up the board

-- SDMMC slot used for bootloading the application is SDMMC1
+- Insert the SD card into SDMMC slot
 - Short jumper JP2 (DEBUG_DIS)
 - Connect the Debug USB port on the board to the computer using a micro USB cable

 ## Running the Application

 1. Build the application using its IDE
-2. Copy the output binary (named 'harmony.bin') onto the SD Card (Refer to the 'Setting up hardware' section above for setting up the SD card)
-3. Insert the SD card into SDMMC slot on the board (Refer to the 'Setting up hardware' section for the correct SDMMC slot)
-4. Reset the board to run the application
-5. The LED is turned ON if there was no error during creating the directory and copying the file into it
+2. The LED is turned ON if there was no error during creating the directory and copying the file into it

 Refer to the following table for LED name: